hugomelendez/openshift-cicd-pipelines/README.md

 * Two Git repositories are needed:

-  * the application repo
+  * The application repository
-  * and the configuration files repo
+  * The configuration files repository

 * The application repository must have a file called **template.yaml** representing the entire application (DeploymentConfig, BuildConfig, etc.) inside a directory called **openshift**